vincentbernat/zshrc/README.md

 Installation
 ------------

-So, if you are one of those young generation not concerned about arbitrary code execution, you can do:
+If you are one of those young people not concerned about arbitrary code execution, you can do:

     curl -sL https://github.com/vincentbernat/zshrc/releases/download/latest/zsh-install.sh | sh